tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-11-19-optimism-operating-system.md

 And yet…

-If you walk in the door with a problems-focused mindset ready to criticise the client you’ll get rejected by the organization like a bad virus AND you’ll mis-understand the client’s organization as ecosystem in balance.
+If you walk in the door with a problems-focused mindset ready to criticise the client you’ll get rejected by the organization like a bad virus.

 Instead it’s crucial to ignore that gleeful feeling that comes from recognizing problems and force yourself to identify the systems that *are* working - to embrace the *strengths* of an organization first.